-Now it's time to send three emails.
-One each to your representative and senators.
 Copy and paste the first email template into your email.
-Send the House template to your representative and the Senate template to your Senators.
 Insert your story and reason for supporting the bill into the text and attach the photograph and bill's one-pager.
 Then click send!
 Congratulations on your second step in ALS advocacy!